 - My recipe also recommends freezing the scones for about 30 minutes before baking.
 I know we all like instant gratification, me especially, but this step is also crucial as it will help the scones to not spread when they bake.
 It helps the butter from melting too quickly in the oven which causes the spreading.
 It also allows the gluten to relax helping the scones keep their shape.

 - Don't overmix!
 Overmixing the dough will develop dense and chewy scones.
 For the flaky lightness that we are looking for, you want to avoid overworking the dough.
 If using a stand mixer like in my recipe, you'll only mix the butter and then the wet ingredients for about 30 seconds each before dumping the dough onto your surface and gently forming it into a disc and cutting the scones into wedges.
 Some recipes have you cut the scones with a cookie cutter but then you roll the scraps up multiple times and that can end up overworking the dough.

 I hope you can find some simple pleasures to add brightness to your day!
 If you try these lavender scones, tag me on instagram @tarakringlen and leave a review below!
 For other great breakfast or brunch recipes, check out these:

 - 2 cups flour

-- 2 tsp dried lavender plus extra for sprinkling on top if desired
+- 2 teaspoon dried lavender plus extra for sprinkling on top if desired

-- 8 tbsp unsalted butter frozen and grated
+- 8 tablespoon unsalted butter frozen and grated

 - 1 egg

-- 1 tbsp coarse or sanding sugar for the tops of the scones, optional
+- 1 tablespoon coarse or sanding sugar for the tops of the scones, optional

 - Preheat the oven to 400 degrees.
 Line a sheet pan with parchment paper.